bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ## Order Response

 The response will have abbreviated order contents with sub-resources available to get the full order information.
-The order is automatically set to a status of 1 or Pending.
-It also returns an id which is the order id.
+The status of an order is automatically one or Pending.
+It also returns an id, which is the order id.

 In the example below, the order ID is 193.
 * The order products sub-resource will list the products added.